 happily ever after.
 So the horses, onto which the small boy projects his hopes and

+dreams, come home to roost.
 The somarchetype of the horse captures our strongest Bright Shadow projections.

 When I watch horses galloping across a field or bursting forth at turn out, I long for a